videlalvaro/fabric-kafka-sample/README.md

-# Send and Receive Messages in Java using Azure Event Hubs for Apache Kafka Ecosystems
+# Send messages to Synapse Real-Time Analytics in Fabric for Apache Kafka Ecosystems - Java

 **This quickstart is based on the official [Azure Event Hubs for Kafka](https://github.com/Azure/azure-event-hubs-for-kafka) example, adapted to work with [Microsoft Fabric](https://www.microsoft.com/microsoft-fabric).**